How to play

 Opening the Betting

-The player with the lowest-ranking up card starts the game with a token bet called the 'bring-in'.
+To start a round of stud poker the player with the lowest-ranking up card starts the game with a token bet called the 'bring-in'.
 (If two or more players have the same lowest card, the bring-in is determined by suit in alphabetical order: clubs, diamonds, hearts, and spades.)

 Once the bring-in bet has been made, each player (starting with the player to the left of the bring-in) can fold, call, or raise to the betting limit.